josmar-crwdstffng/angular/aio/content/guide/component-overview.md

     <code-example path="component-overview/src/app/component-overview/component-overview.component.ts" region="class"></code-example>

-## Specifying a component's CSS selector
+## Specify the CSS selector of a component

 Every component requires a CSS *selector*.
 A selector instructs Angular to instantiate this component wherever it finds the corresponding tag in template HTML.
-For example, consider a component `hello-world.component.ts` that defines its selector as `app-hello-world`.
+For example, consider a component `hello-world.component.ts` that defines the associated selector as `app-hello-world`.
 This selector instructs Angular to instantiate this component any time the tag `<app-hello-world>` appears in a template.

-Specify a component's selector by adding a `selector` statement to the `@Component` decorator.
+Specify the selector of a component by adding a `selector` statement to the `@Component` decorator.

 <code-example path="component-overview/src/app/component-overview/component-overview.component.ts" region="selector"></code-example>

-## Defining a component's template
+## Define the template of a component

 A template is a block of HTML that tells Angular how to render the component in your application.
 Define a template for your component in one of two ways: by referencing an external file, or directly within the component.